tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 [AnkiWeb](https://ankiweb.net/shared/decks/japanese)
 for premade Anki decks.

-First, open the Card Types settings and find where the target word or sentence is placed.
+First, open the Card Types settings by clicking "Tools" > "Manage Note Types" > "Cards...".
+In the HTML templates
+find the tag that refers to target word or sentence.
 Let's say for the sake of this example that the field's name is `Word`.

 ```